Read This First

 The central danger is not only error.
 It is the comfortable merger of identity, tribe, and certainty, where a person begins protecting a self-image while thinking they are protecting truth.

-The anchors here are Coherence with Objective Truth, Navigating Objective Truth and Subjective Experiences, and “Our interpretations of reality differ based on our experiences and.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Coherence with Objective Truth, Navigating Objective Truth and Subjective Experiences, and “Our interpretations of reality differ based on our experiences and in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Philosophical Inquiry branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.